Harvard Graduate Students Union: History

 The union and university administrators held their first bargaining session in October 2018.
 On May 1, 2019, about 30 union members held a sit-in and others marched in support of union demands regarding wages, health care, and protections against sexual harassment.
 In July 2019, more than 300 union members signed a letter threatening to hold a strike authorization vote if negotiations did not make progress.
 In late October, after a two-week voting period, about 2500 graduate students voted to authorize the bargaining committee to call a strike, with 90.4% of votes cast favoring strike authorization.

 HGSU-UAW went out on strike for the first time on December 3, 2019, citing (among other issues) the need for stronger protections against sexual harassment and discrimination, improved compensation, and more affordable and comprehensive healthcare (especially mental health and dental care).
 The strike ended on January 1, 2020.
 In July 2020, HGSU-UAW and the university administration agreed on a one-year contract.
-In November 2021, union members ratified a new four-year contract, effective November 27, 2021 and ending June 30, 2025.
+In November 2021, union members ratified a new four-year contract, effective November 27, 2021 that ended June 30, 2025.
+Shortly after this contract expired, nearly 1,000 members were carved out from the contract, stripping them of their access to Union rights as part of a longer trajectory of union-busting on the University campus.

+Since April 21, 2026, HGSU members have been on strike from their teaching and research labor, after holding a strike authorization vote where 95.8% of voting members voted in favor of going on strike.
+Membership decided to strike because the University administration has not made meaningful movement on HGSU's key contract demands of pay equity, expanded benefit funds, non-citizen worker protections, and stronger protocols to protect against harassment and discrimination.